The world is now powered by big data, and businesses are dependent on detailed insights to keep moving forward.

 Form fields often use ‘free-text’ fields to capture information.
 This greatly increases the variation on the responses captured.
 Take ‘Job Title’ – if I’m a General Manager of Finance’ I might write ‘GMF’, I might write ‘GM of Finance’, or ‘Finance’ or ‘GM’.

-So too with company name: ‘CBA, Commonwealth Bank of Australia, CommBank’.
+So too with the company name: ‘CBA, Commonwealth Bank of Australia, CommBank’.
 “How many contacts do we have at ‘Commonwealth Bank of Australia’?
 Good luck giving a clear answer to that question!

 Many companies have too many fields in their CRM and Marketing Automation systems.
 One business Green Hat helped had the following on each of their contact records: ‘Billing State, Mailing State, Physical State and State’.